 It depends on the grounds for default listed in the loan agreement.
 You can usually go into default on a private loan as soon as you miss a payment.

 - How can I avoid going into default?

 You can postpone repayment through deferment or forbearance — or with a private loan, through any other way you can negotiate with your lender.
 You can also try to switch to a more affordable repayment plan.

 Rehabilitation requires that you make nine reasonable and affordable payments in a ten month period.
-You can get out of default faster through the Direct Loan consolidation program, but you must select the Income Contingent (ICR) or Income-based (IBR) payment plans.
+You can get out of default faster through the Direct Loan consolidation program.
 There are pros and cons to both rehabilitation and consolidation.